 San Antonio, TX 78265-9754

-In conclusion, Chase Savings Accounts are simple accounts with “automatic savings” features to help your money grow.
-Furthermore, Chase offers a comparable APY to their major competitors, but a substantial cash back bonus for new customers who are signing up for a Chase account for the first time.
+In conclusion, Savings Accounts from Chase are simple accounts with “automatic savings” features to help your money grow.
+Furthermore, Chase offers a comparable APY to their major competitors, but a substantial cash back bonus for new customers who are signing up for a savings account at Chase for the first time.

 In other words, if you’re looking to open a savings account with a stable, reliable bank that has a strong online presence and intuitive mobile app, this is certainly one to check out.